cdapio/cdap/cdap-docs/developer-guide/source/getting-started/examples/spark-k-means.rst

 This procedure has a ``centers`` method to obtain the center's coordinates of a given index.

-Deploy and start the application as described in  :ref:`Building and Running Applications <convention>`
+Deploy and start the application as described in :ref:`Building and Running Applications <cdap-building-running>`

 Running the Example
 +++++++++++++++++++